Interactive Communication -- cross-disciplinary perspectives from psychology, acoustics, and technology: Measures and Context

 \section{Measures and Context}

 Examining IC from both media-tech\-nological and psychological perspectives provides a comprehensive theoretical foundation for a multidimensional analysis of IC processes.
 Building on this foundation, the following section outlines key measurement approaches that capture verbal and nonverbal signal quality, communicative synchrony, and experiential correlates such as cognitive effort or perceived presence.
+Each family targets a different facet of the constructs introduced in Section~\ref{Theory}: signal-quality measures index how well the speech and nonverbal signal is preserved, synchrony measures capture the temporal coupling and turn-taking that coordinate an exchange, and experiential measures track its perceived quality, such as effort, presence, and rapport.
+Because no single family captures IC on its own, we treat them as complementary and recommend triangulating across them.